INTERVIEW WITH FALLAS ARTISTS: FALLA WORKS

 “Well, for us the work doesn’t begin full-time until November, so after the fiesta there’s a good break.
 But without realising it you are always turning over ideas for fallas, all the time.
 And because there are prizes awarded to all the different categories, this always motivates you to try and win, to think about what you could do next year.

-“For 10 years we’ve been making the children’s falla for Na Jordana, and for them we’ve been able to do some very interesting things.
+“For many years we’ve been making the children’s falla for Na Jordana, and for them we’ve been able to do some very interesting things.
 But we’ve won more prizes, including first prizes for best falla, with the low-budget childrens’ fallas in the lower categories.
 We’ve also won many first prizes for inventiveness.”